What Is HLS Streaming and When Should You Use It [2024 Update]

 Technical Overview of HLS Streaming

-HLS uses the same protocol that the web runs on, letting you deploy content using ordinary web servers and content delivery networks.
-It’s designed to offer reliability and dynamically adapt to network conditions through playback speed optimization for wired and wireless connections.
+HLS (HTTP Live Streaming) operates on the same HTTP protocol as regular web traffic, making it easy to deploy content through standard web servers and content delivery networks (CDNs).
+This protocol is designed to offer reliability across different network conditions by dynamically adjusting playback speed to optimize for both wired and wireless connections.

-With that background in mind, how does HLS streaming technology work?
+So, how does HLS streaming technology work in detail?

 Key Benefits of HLS Streaming